Radar raises $20 million series B led by Accel to build developer-friendly, privacy-first location data infrastructure

 As a company, we've come a long way in four years.
 We're powering location-aware experiences for enterprises and high-growth startups like Burger King, Booking.com, Ibotta, and DraftKings.
 But we're still just getting started.

-Radar has allowed our Brands to deliver location-driven experiences to our guests, including Whopper Detour.
-Their focus on developer experience made for a friction-free onboarding.
+Radar has allowed our Brands to deliver location-based experiences to our guests, including Whopper Detour.
+Radar's focus on developer experience made for a friction-free onboarding.

 — Elie Javice, Head of Tech Product Management, Restaurant Brands International